Davis Farm Park

 What's special about Davis Farm Park?

-An expansive forest and woodland grace the upland slope facing the river, and at the southern edge of the park sits a remnant oak savanna and grassland.
+An expansive forest and woodland occupy the upland slope facing the river, and at the southern edge of the park sits a remnant oak savanna and grassland.
 The oaks in the savanna are likely 100-150 years old and display wide-spreading crowns that grew without the competition of other trees suppressed by fire.

 Our work at Davis Farm Park